ifwe/antelope/doc/train_vw.md

 layout: doc-page
 title: Train a Model Using Vowpal Wabbit
 ---

+*This documentation may require some updates as we have changed how model parameters are read*

 Should you wish to train model coefficients using Vowpal Wabbit please follow the instructions below.